By the dLife Editors

 A health care provider may also recommend avoiding certain foods.
 Some foods, such as oranges and broccoli, contain fibrous parts that don’t digest well.
 People with gastroparesis should avoid eating large portions of these foods.

 When a person has severe symptoms, a liquid or puréed diet may be prescribed.
 Since liquids tend to empty more quickly from the stomach, some people find a puréed diet improves symptom more.
 Puréed fresh or cooked fruits and vegetables can be incorporated into shakes and soups.
 A dietitian can help plan meals that minimize symptoms and ensure proper nutrition.

 Several drugs are used to treat gastroparesis.
 Your doctor may try different drugs or combinations of drugs to find the most effective treatment.

-Adapted and excerpted from the National Institute of Diabetes and Digestive and Kidney Diseases, National Institutes of Health.
+Adapted from the National Institute of Diabetes and Digestive and Kidney Diseases, National Institutes of Health.

 U.S. Food and Drug Administration.
 “FDA approves breath test to aid in diagnosis of delayed gastric emptying.”
 April 6, 2015.